April 28, 2020

 Please read the competition rules.
 Be sure to follow them to avoid disqualification.
 Once you have perfected your video, send an email to with the Subject STUDENT VIDEO COMPETITION.
 The email to email@example.com must include a link to a video storage service which has your video (e.g. Drop Box, Google Drive, OneDrive etc.).
 IUFoST will upload your video from your storage site.
 Applications must be received by April 1, 2020 and will be considered by an international jury in conjunction with IUFoST.

 Further details and an application form can now be viewed.

 Please note: The competitions listed below World Congress 2020 Competitions are now closed.
-The successful applicants will be notified by April 1st.
+Further information will be available soon.